JenPalacios/jenpalacios.com/README.md

 I used the gatsby-starter-default kit as base for this project.

+# Develop
+To run the application, simply run `npm run develop`

 # Deployment
 To not build something, simply add [skip ci] in the commit message.
 Otherwise a build will be triggered.